Gavin-Thomas/PROMPT/README.md

 if __name__ == "__main__":
     main()
 ~~~

-I began by loading the dataset and excluding irrelevant columns, such as identifiers and consent-related information, to prevent any unintended bias or data leakage.
-I segregated numerical and categorical variables, ensuring that each was appropriately preprocessed.
-For numerical features, I used median imputation to handle missing values and standardized the data to facilitate model convergence.
-Categorical variables underwent imputation with the most frequent values and were transformed using one-hot encoding to convert them into a machine-readable format.
-To further enhance the model's performance, I implemented feature selection using a Random Forest classifier, which helped in identifying and retaining the most impactful features while eliminating those that could introduce noise or redundancy.
-Note, that I was still using a Logistic Regression, I was just getting an idea of which features were the most important with the random forest.

-After preparing the data, I split it into training and testing sets, maintaining the class distribution to address any imbalance issues.
-I integrated SMOTE (Synthetic Minority Over-sampling Technique) to oversample the minority cognitive normal class, ensuring that the model had sufficient examples to learn from.
-I then did hyperparameter tuning using GridSearchCV, exploring a range of values for the regularization parameter `C` and experimenting with both L1 and L2 penalties.
-The optimal parameters identified were a very low `C` value of approximately 0.00077 and an L2 penalty, indicating a preference for simpler models with stronger regularization to prevent overfitting.
-Evaluating the model on the test set revealed a balanced performance with a sensitivity of about 75.34%, meaning the model correctly identified roughly three-quarters of the positive cases.
-The specificity stood at 78.24%, reflecting a strong ability to correctly identify negative cases.
-The ROC AUC score of 0.8205 underscores the model's commendable capability to distinguish between the classes.
-While these results demonstrate a solid foundation, there remains room for improvement, particularly in enhancing the model's ability to accurately identify positive cases without compromising its specificity.
-Future steps could involve experimenting with different thresholds, incorporating additional feature engineering, or exploring alternative algorithms to further elevate the model's performance.

 ## Best Logistic Regression Parameters
 The best parameters for the logistic regression model were determined as: